Moebius2107/DataEngProject/README.md

 ## 4. What can be improved

 We had some technical issues with Docker/Airflow (on the last 2 days airflow UI did not work for us and we could not resolve it) and lack of communication issues.
-With more time we could improve for example the dimentions of our production data to be SCD type 2.
+With more time we could improve for example the dimensions of our production data to be SCD type 2.
 Also we could have a better documentation of the work we did.